isinghrana/ai-starterkit-mymeds/chapter4/Readme.md

 ### Task 1: Add Trigger to run the Logic App on image upload to Azure Storage

-In this task you will add a trigger to run Logic App when an image is uploaded to Azure Storage account using Event Grid Trigger.
-An empty Logic App was created in Chapter 2, you will be adding to that empty Logic App.
-You will need to know the Storage Account Name and Container where you will be uploading the test images, this can be the same Container created in Chapter 3 Task 4 for testing Read Text from Image Azure Function.
+In this task, you will add a trigger to run your Logic App when an image is uploaded to your Azure Storage account using Event Grid Trigger.
+An empty Logic App was created in Chapter 2, you will be adding steps to that empty Logic App.
+You will need to know the Storage Account Name and Container where you will be uploading the test images.
+We recommend you use the same Storage Container created in Chapter 3 Task 4 for testing Read Text from Image Azure Function.

-1. Browse to Logic App detail page on Azure Portal (one method to find Logic App is to browse to Resource Group detail screen instructions for which are documented on Chapter 2).
+1. Browse to your Logic App's detail page on the Azure Portal.
+(One way to find your Logic App is to browse to your Resource Group detail screen.
+Instructions for doing so are documented in Chapter 2).

 2. Click *Edit* button to open the Logic App Designer page.